Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-12-06-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

 **4.8A** In Multiplayer Tournaments, any Opponent providing relevant strategic information, after a decision has been made, is never seen as a teammate intervening.
-For the purpose of reversing decisions, any relevant information provided by Opponents of the Player wishing to reverse a decision, must be taken into account, and if relevant strategic information is found to have been gained, the reversal should not be allowed.
+For the purpose of reversing decisions, any relevant information provided by Opponents of the Player wishing to reverse a decision, must be taken into account and if relevant strategic information is found to have been gained, the reversal should not be allowed.

 **Philosophy**: